entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

 The more verbose CRD plugin descriptor format is deprecated as of Entando 6.3 but is documented [here](../../../v6.2/docs/ecr/ecr-bundle-details.md).
 :::

-## Widget Descriptor
+## Widget

-Here is an example of a widget descriptor
+Here is an example of a widget descriptor:

 **Widget descriptor.yaml.**